newrelic/agent_sdk_samples/nodejs/README.md

 ## Configuring the Agent SDK

-Read the How-To guide that came with your Agent SDK download on how to configure the Agent SDK.
+Read the How-To guide (AgentSDK.pdf) that came with your Agent SDK download on how to configure the Agent SDK.